grepjason/texmf/doc/fonts/misc/brahmic-maps/README.md

 ## ISO 15919 TECkit mappings for Indic scripts in XeTeX

-This package implements a set of TECkit mappings based on ISO 15919 *Transliteration of Devanāgarī and related Indic scripts into Latin characters* for reverse transliteration of Latin-based characters into various Indic scripts in the Brahmic family.
+This package implements a set of [TECkit](https://software.sil.org/teckit/) mappings based on ISO 15919 *Transliteration of Devanāgarī and related Indic scripts into Latin characters* for reverse transliteration of Latin-based characters into various Indic scripts in the Brahmic family.

-Full documentation including some examples is in brahmic.pdf.
+Full documentation including some examples is in [brahmic.pdf](/doc/fonts/misc/brahmic-maps/brahmic.pdf).

 `sanskrit.sty` and `vedic-example.tex` contain some rudimentary examples of how to use the maps.

-To regenerate the `.map` files and rebuild the `.tec` files, connect to the build directory and type
+To regenerate the `.map` files and rebuild the `.tec` files, connect to the build directory and type:

     make